donkike/Yet-Another-Federation-of-Digital-Libraries/README.md

 2. Put the xml for feeding the BiDi inside the _config_ directory.
 3. Put the name of that xml file in the _db/seed.rb_ file for parsing.

+Configure _yafdl.xml_ in _YAFDL/config_ directory to locate BiDi's.

 Use the XML format defined in the _XML_ directory.